-The external auditor is elected by the Annual General Meeting.
-Prior to the election, the Board of Directors assesses the auditor's independence and competences etc.
+The external auditor is elected annually by the Annual General Meeting.
+Prior to the election, the Board of Directors assesses the auditor's independence and competences etc. Audit tender process is preformed when required by law or more frequently if the Board of Directors decides it to be appropriate.